 🔼The name Shihor: Summary

-- From the verb שחר (shahar), to be black but shiny, or ignorant but inquisitive.
+- From the verb שחר (shahar), to darken or be dark.

 🔼The name Shihor in the Bible

 When Joshua had become old, God spoke to him and informed him rather redundantly that there was still much of Canaan that wasn't conquered, from the Shihor eastward (Joshua 13:3).
 But the tribes all had their territories assigned to them, and as soon as Joshua passed away, the federation spiraled into the throes of multi-lateral civil war, and lost all motivation to conquer the remaining parts of the promised land.

 Still they managed to somehow settle near the Shihor, because when king David wanted to transport the Ark of the Covenant from the house of Abinadab at Kiriath-jearim to Jerusalem, he "gathered all of Israel from the Shihor of Egypt to the gate of Hamath" (1 Chronicles 13:5).

 Much later, the prophet Isaiah speaks of the grain of the Shihor, which was the revenue of Tyre (Isaiah 23:3).
 And in light of the various deportations and places of refuge, the prophet Jeremiah taunts, "Why are you going to Egypt?
 To drink the water of the Shihor?
 Or why are you going to Assyria?
 To drink from the Euphrates?"

 The name Shihor looks like it comes the verb שחר (shahar), meaning to be black or dark:

 The verb שחר (shahar) means to be black or dark (mostly of skin, hair and horses).
 The adjective שחר (shahor) means black, and adjective שחרחר (sheharhor) means blackish.
 Nouns שחור (shehor) and שחרות (shaharut) mean blackness.